 Belly dance is an expressive and complex movement centered around the midsection or torso.
 It is one of the most popular styles of dancing, thanks to its sensual techniques.
-Mere pronunciation of the words calls to mind little women twisting and twirling their bodies sinuously to the sound of music.
-This dance style is also advantageous for health reasons since anyone can use it as a medium to burn excess calories.
-Of course, more benefits abound in this ancient style of dancing.
+Mere pronunciation of the words calls to mind women twisting and twirling their bodies sinuously to the sound of music.

 Belly dancing was used to entertain guests at wedding receptions, private celebrations of parties in the Middle East.
-Most times, the male folk join in the dance just to liven things up for fun.
+Most times, the men join in the dance just to liven things up for fun.
 But lately, belly dancing has begun to garner lots of interest in Europe and other parts of the world.
-Men and women now perform the belly dance in cabaret or shows.
-Follow the link to find belly dance classes near you and join in a class today 😉
+Women and in some rare cases men as well now attend belly dance classes, participate in dance competitions and perform this dance genre on various events.

 History of Belly Dance